Trump Impeachment: California Congress Member Drafts And Circulates Articles Of Impeachment

 The Independent reports that Robert Reich, who served with President Ford and President Carter, has been very vocal about a Trump impeachment.
 He recently said the following.

 “Obstruction of justice was among the articles of impeachment drafted against both Presidents Nixon and Clinton.
 The parallel between Nixon and Trump is almost exact.
 White House tapes revealed Nixon giving instructions to pressure the acting FBI director into halting the Watergate investigation.
-Two weeks after Trump told Comey privately, ‘I need loyalty’, he had another private meeting with Comey in the Oval Office…after shooing out his advisers – all of whom had top security clearance…”
+Two weeks after Trump told Comey privately, ‘I need loyalty,’ he had another private meeting with Comey in the Oval Office…after shooing out his advisers – all of whom had top security clearance…”

 Donald Trump has called the investigation into Trump Russia collusion and interference a witch hunt.

-Robert Reich says, the legal statute of obstruction of justice applies when, “whoever corruptly, or by threats of force, or by any threatening letter or communication influences, obstructs, or impedes or endeavors to influence, obstruct, or impede the due and proper administration of the law.”
+Robert Reich says the legal statute of obstruction of justice applies when, “whoever corruptly, or by threats of force, or by any threatening letter or communication influences, obstructs, or impedes or endeavors to influence, obstruct, or impede the due and proper administration of the law.”

 A Donald Trump impeachment would start in the House Judiciary Committee.
-But the Trump Russia investigation is nowhere near complete.
+However, the Trump Russia investigation is nowhere near complete.
 While Donald Trump has been accused of obstruction of justice by the general public and many legal eagles, the allegations have not been tested at the Congressional level, yet.

 That is not to say they won’t be, but just that, there is a lengthy process to go before that happens.
-An investigation led by Robert Mueller is underway and ongoing in order to reach answers to the questions Americans are posing on that matter today.
+An investigation led by Robert Mueller is underway and ongoing to reach answers to the questions Americans are posing on that matter today.

 Although a resolution for articles of impeachment has been drafted, and looks very similar to the ones against President Nixon, the process of impeachment itself is lengthy.
 Those hanging on the hopes of bloggers and speculators that it will happen soon would be disappointed.

-[Feature Image by Rainmaker Photo/MediaPunch/AP Images]
+[Featured Image by Rainmaker Photo/MediaPunch/AP Images]